Tehnix/template-mobile-wasm/README.md

 - Compile to WASM via Rust and a framework such as Leptos
 - Package WASM using [Capacitor](https://capacitorjs.com/docs)
-- Support native Widgets using the generated XCode project and Swift
+- Support native Widgets using the generated Xcode project and Swift
 - Use Rust code from Swift via [UniFFI](https://github.com/mozilla/uniffi-rs)

 We use [just](https://github.com/casey/just) to setup various commands in the `justfile` (`brew install just` to install it).